ethz-msrl/Workspace_eMNS/README.md

 ### Clone the Repository

-Clone the repository in your home folder, if cloned to a different folder some of the script will not be able to export a pdf of the plot to the folder "~/tesla_jupyter/plot_pdf".
+Clone the repository in your home folder

 ```
 cd ~